 Almost seems too obvious to post.
 I am a little obsessed with this version.
 Verlaine and Lloyd usually get all the props, but I think Billy Ficca and Fred Smith are incredible here.

-Date: Friday 11 - Sunday 13 February 2011
+1/OFF THE PAGE Date: Friday 11 - Sunday 13 February 2011 Venue: The Playhouse, Whitstable, U.K. Produced by: Sound and Music and The Wire

 Sound and Music and The Wire present Off the Page, the UK’s first ever literary festival devoted to music criticism.
 Taking place at the Playhouse Theatre, Whitstable, on the South coast, this weekend-long event will feature a host of internationally-renowned critics, authors, musicians and artists discussing the current state of underground and experimental music in a programme of talks, presentations, panel discussions and workshops.